Creating an Add-in

 Menu Congestion

 While you may define as many Add-in menu items as you like, EViews does place limits on the number of menu items that may be displayed by default.
-If you have more than 10 global menu entries or more than 10 object-specific menus of a given type, the corresponding menus will display the first 10 entries, along with an 11th menu entry, More...
-Clicking on More... displays a listbox showing the full set of entries.
+If you have more than 10 global menu entries or more than 10 object-specific menus of a given type, the corresponding menus will display the first 10 entries, along with an 11th menu entry, Clicking on displays a listbox showing the full set of entries.
 In such circumstances, we recommend that you reorder your Add-ins so that the most used Add-ins are given priority.

 Multiple Object Add-ins

 You may wish to use a single program file to define Add-ins for several object types.
 Since it is not possible to use a single Add-in entry to define multiple object-specific types, you must create separate entries for each object-type which point to the single program file.
-For each relevant object type, select Add-ins/Manage Add-ins... from the main EViews menu, then navigate to and select the program file.
-Use the Add/Edit Program dialog to define the object-specific entry.
+For each relevant object type, select from the main EViews menu, then navigate to and select the program file.
+Use the dialog to define the object-specific entry.

 Creating an Add-in Package